For 11th Grade

 - Demonstrating interest to colleges

 College Advising at Seattle Academy is highly individualized and highly structured.
 Starting officially in 11th grade, students and families partner with assigned, dedicated college advisors who guide them through the reflection and work essential to the application process.
-A complement to this personal advising is a web-based program called Maia Learning to which Seattle Academy 11th grade and 12th grade families have access once they start their process officially with College Advising.
+Complements to this personal advising are web-based programs Schoology, with which students are already familiar (college advisees are enrolled in a Schoology course) and another program called Maia Learning to which Seattle Academy 11th grade and 12th grade families have access once they start their process officially with College Advising.
 In December of 11th grade, students and their parents or guardians will receive access information for Maia.